 As I walked down the dusty streets my mind raced.
 I wove my way through vendors hawking paintings of elephants, colorful bracelets, silk scarves, and carved soap.
 A sungtow rumbled past us, seeking someone to chauffeur to unknown destinations.
 We turned down an alley filled with loud shouting and the deafening thump of dance music.
 The colors faded from the soft glow of streetlights to bright neon strobe lights and discos.
 And vendors were no longer selling bracelets and soap.
 They were selling women.

+“When we hold bitterness in our hearts, it destroys us,” I said.
+“We have to learn to forgive people no matter how badly they hurt us.”
 My gaze traveled across the weathered faces of the villagers.
 For a moment, my eyes connected with Pastor Nathan’s.
-All week, he had taken us from village to village across his home country of Papua New Guinea.
-He’d helped us spread this message of forgiveness.
-I wondered if he was weary of hearing it by now.
-“If you have someone …
+All week, he had taken us from village to village across his home country of …